Inagi City

 Last updated: February 12, 2020

-Be sure to put out "spray cans, lighters, fluorescent lights, batteries" on the monthly collection day for "hazardous materials and metal objects".
+Please be sure to dispose of "spray cans, lighters, fluorescent lights, and dry batteries" on the monthly "hazardous materials/metallic materials" collection day.

-In particular, please be aware that spray cans, gas cylinders, lighters, etc. are harmful even if they are empty .
+In particular, please be aware that spray cans, gas cylinders, lighters, etc. can be hazardous even if there is nothing left inside .

-When disposing of products that contain dry batteries, such as radio cassette recorders and remote controls, and lighting fixtures, there are times when the batteries and fluorescent lights are left inside.
-Please dispose separately as items.
+When disposing of products that contain batteries, such as radio cassette players or remote controls, or lighting equipment, the batteries or fluorescent lights may still be left inside.
+Be sure to remove any batteries or fluorescent lights and dispose of them separately as hazardous waste.

-Image Fluorescent lamps and batteries are hazardous materials.
+Image Fluorescent lights and batteries are hazardous materials.

 Fluorescent tubes and batteries are hazardous materials.

-Be sure to remove it and use it as a hazardous material!
+Be sure to remove it and dispose of it as hazardous material!

 Inquiries about this page

-Inagi City Urban Environment Development Department Living Environment Division Telephone: 042-378-2111
+Inagi City Urban Environment Development Department Living Environment Division Phone: 042-378-2111